 Wifi in the station is spotty and there are no free electric plugs.
 I was able to sneak behind a kiosk and fish out a surge protector to charge our stuff but an angry restauranteur tried to tell us off a few minutes later.
 After some charming in broken Chinese Mandarin and letting him know that I needed the electricity for work, he let us charge our stuff for 20 minutes before they shut the power down.

-During our 30 minute wait to board, 2 more great things happened: Taylan was accepted into Cambridge University’s Postgraduate PhD program and a local cashier graciously bought toilet paper for Melissa when there was a confusion in translation (Melissa doesn’t speak any Mandarin and the cashier didn’t speak any English).
+During our 30 minute wait to board, 2 more great things happened: Taylan found out they got accepted into Cambridge University’s Postgraduate PhD program, and a local cashier graciously bought toilet paper for Melissa when there was a confusion in translation (Melissa doesn’t speak any Mandarin and the cashier didn’t speak any English).

 Because those are the kind of things that happens on your first day in China?